gemini-cli-extensions/cloud-sql-sqlserver/CLOUD-SQL-SQLSERVER.md

 This section covers connecting to a Cloud SQL for SQL Server instance.

-1. **Extension Configuration**: This extension requires several settings (e.g., Project ID, Instance ID, Database Name, User, and Password).
-These values are gathered via prompts when you first install or link the extension:
+1. **Verify Environment Variables**: The extension requires the following environment variables to be set before the Gemini CLI is started:

     * `CLOUD_SQL_MSSQL_PROJECT`: The GCP project ID.
     * `CLOUD_SQL_MSSQL_REGION`: The region of your Cloud SQL instance.